-In 2018 Trilogy celebrated its 45th year as Maui’s first sailboat company!
+This year Trilogy celebrates its 46th year as Maui’s first sailboat company!
 Since our start, Safety, Service, and Quality have been of utmost importance to us and has influenced how we design and build our boats, craft our menus, hire and train our crew, and engage with our guests.
 We welcome you into our ‘ohana and look forward to giving you the best day of your Maui vacation!

 Here at Trilogy our goal is to make your Trilogy Adventure in Paradise both educational and entertaining, but above all, we are committed to making your day with us the safest day of your vacation!
 All our vessels are USCG (United States Coast Guard) certified and ocean tested sailing catamarans that we designed and/or built ourselves specifically with you in mind.
 Your safety and comfort were critical considerations in the design and building process.
 Every vessel, as well as all our land based operations, carry emergency oxygen as well as Emergency AED’s.
 In addition, our captains and crew maintain current certifications in CPR and First Aid and adhere to USCG regulations.
 Also, all vessels carry slicker gear for each passenger in the event that the wind and seas kick up during a passage.
 If you can keep dry here in the tropics you will usually stay warm and comfortable as well.